ivan112058/obsidian-audio-player/README.md

 ### Commands

-Commands are accessible through the command palette menu (Ctrl-P):
+The following commands are accessible through the command palette menu (Ctrl-P):

 1. **Pause Audio** to pause whatever audio is playing
 2. **Resume Audio** to resume
 3. **Toggle Audio** to switch between pause and resume
+4. **Copy current timestamp to clipboard**

 ### Add bookmarks through UI